demisto/content/Packs/Jira/Integrations/JiraV3/JiraV3_description.md

 ### OnPrem authentication

-Log in to Jira as a user with `Jira Administrator` permissions, then click on the Jira Administration tab (the gear icon found in the top right corner), and press on `Applications`.
-For creating a new `Application link`, which will be used to integrate XSOAR with Jira, press on `Application links` under `Integrations`, found on the left side menu, then press on `Create link`, and choose `External application`, with the `Incoming` direction.
+1. Log in to Jira as a user with `Jira Administrator` permissions.
+2. Click the Jira Administration tab (the gear icon found in the top right corner) and click **Applications**.
+3. To create a new `Application link`, which will be used to integrate Cortex XSOAR with Jira:
+    a.
+Click **Application links** under `Integrations`, found on the left side menu.
+    b.
+Click **Create link** and choose **External application** with the **Incoming** direction.
-Fill in the required details as explained in the page, and on permissions, choose the permission `Write`.
+4. Fill in the required details as explained in the page and choose the permission **Write**.
-Once the link is created, you will be able to see `Client ID`, and the `Client secret`, which are required in the configuration screen, copy them into the respective fields.
+5. Once the link is created, you will be able to see `Client ID`, and the `Client secret`, which are required in the configuration screen.
+Copy these values and paste them into the respective fields in the configuration screen.

 #### OnPrem Scopes

-* Write
+Write